-Betting games Network limited (“We”, “Us” “Our”) collects two types of information about you resulting from your use of its Website (i) personal information, including your name and e-mail address (if registered user) and (ii) aggregate information, this being generated from the practices which We have in place in relation to ‘cookies’ and the Internet Protocol Address (“IP Address”) of its users.
+Betting games Network Limited (“We”, “Us” and “Our”) collects two types of information about you resulting from your use of its Website (i) personal information, including your name and e-mail address (if a registered user) and (ii) aggregate information, this being generated from the practices which We have in place in relation to ‘cookies’ and the Internet Protocol Address (“IP Address”) of its users.

 connected to by means of the Website, you must expressly agree to the practices set out herein.

 Every time you connect to the internet or, if you use an always-on connection, such as broadband or ADSL, when you boot up or restart your computer, you are automatically assigned a unique identifying number known as an IP Address.
 This IP Address, which contains information regarding the location of your computer on the internet (your country of origin) and the name of your internet service provider (“ISP”), is automatically logged by our Website.

 When you first started your internet session (i.e. your computer connected to the internet), your computer was automatically assigned a unique number, known as an IP Address.
 This is your computer’s unique address on the internet.
 Without such an IP Address, websites would not be able to deliver their content to you as they would not be able to find your computer on the internet.
 Since each time you disconnect and reconnect to the internet a new IP Address can be automatically assigned to your computer, IP Addresses are not inherently capable of identifying you as an individual (at least, by themselves).

 An IP Address does, however, contain information regarding the location of your computer on the internet (your country) and the name of your ISP.